📋 Compliance & Permits Guide

 What license do pest control companies need in Texas?

-Are there fines for unlicensed pest control?
+Are there different permit requirements for commercial vs. residential pest control?

 Avoid costly fines and rework.
 Connect with Scotland professionals who handle all permitting and inspections for you.